Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 quick fox brown
 ```

-This behavior is different from Search Services pre 3.0 that keep stopwords in the query, building positional queries:
+This behavior is different from Search Services in that it keeps stopwords in the query to build positional queries, for example:

 ```sql
 stopword1 quick fox stopword2 brown